 - Post your blog posts on social media platforms.
 When you do, you will leave your link there for others to follow.

 - Join online groups on Facebook and LinkedIn and participate in Twitter chats.
 Once again you will be able to leave your virtual footprint at these sites for others to follow.

 - Write guest posts for bigger and busier blogs than your own.
 When you do you’ll be able to leave a link on their sites for others to follow.

 - You can also see whether you can post your website link on sites like http://www.coolsiteoftheday.com

 You want more traffic so you can build your brand and influence.
-Handing out physical or leaving virtual business cards is a simple and ideal way to improve blog traffic.
+Handing out physical cards to others or leaving virtual business cards at targeted websites is a simple and ideal way to improve blog traffic.

 Remember to identify who your optimal audience is and what they are struggling with.
 Then create content to address their struggles, before reaching out to them with a card to let them know how you can help them.